charuwakhore/cloud_storage_app/README.md

 ---

 ## 📂 Project Structure
-loud_storage_app/
-│
+🧠 1. app.py

-├── app.py ───▶ Main file that runs the Flask app
+🎯 Purpose: Main entry point of the Flask app.

-│ └── Controls routes like upload, view, delete
-│
-├── templates/ ───▶ HTML pages shown in browser
+⚙️ Functions: Handles routes for:

+Uploading files

+Viewing uploaded files

+Deleting files

+🖥️ 2. templates/

+📂 Folder for HTML templates used by Flask.

+Contains:

-│ ├── index.html ───▶ Home page (upload form)
+🏠 index.html → Home page (file upload form)

-│ └── files.html ───▶ Displays uploaded files
+📄 files.html → Displays uploaded files list

-│
-├── static/ ───▶ Contains CSS, JS, and images used by templates │ └── style.css ───▶ Basic page styling
-│
-├── uploads/ ───▶ Stores uploaded files (ignored in Git) │
-└── README.md ───▶ Documentation for the project
+🎨 3. static/

+💅 Contains all static files such as CSS, JavaScript, and images.

+Includes:

+🎨 style.css → Basic styling for the web interface

+📦 4. uploads/

+🗂️ Stores all uploaded files.

+🔒 This folder is ignored in Git (listed in .gitignore) to prevent uploading user files to the repository.

+📘 5.
+README.md

+🧾 Documentation file explaining:

+Project purpose

+Setup and usage steps

+Technologies used